AI, Work,

 Local concentration

-Track city-industry clusters, hiring, entry-level wages, layoffs, and migration signals.
+Track city-industry clusters, hiring, entry-level wages, layoffs, migration signals, and gig-work absorption.

 Adoption quality